Results tagged “Somalia”

 Or simply go to the aggregated tag results from:

-Fifteen people were killed in the latest round of fighting between Shabaab and government and African Union forces in Mogadishu.
-Shabaab is believed to have the upper hand in the fighting in Mogadishu.
+Ten people were killed in fighting between Shabaab and Somali and African Union forces in Mogadishu.
+President Sharif called for Shabaab and Hizbul Islam to join the government.
+Shabaab chopped off a boy's hand after accusing him of theft.